-La Palma Research Centre is coordinating Work Package 8 – Dissemination, technology transfer and exploitation; WP8 will facilitate dissemination, awareness raising, and the transfer of technologies.
-Our goal is to ensure the diffusion of information regarding the interim and final results, as well as to make sure that the most recent scientific and technological developments in autonomy and robotics are accessible to a wide range of new users from within the minerals community, who can then exploit the technology into new products, applications, and services.
-An equally important goal is to promote the further development of the proposed new technology line, so that new technologies and services can emerge beyond the immediate focus of the project.
+La Palma Research Centre had actively coordinating Work Package 8 – Dissemination, technology transfer and exploitation; WP8 is facilitating the dissemination of results, awareness raising to the relevant stakeholders, and the transfer of technologies between the robotics, technology developers and raw materials communities.
+Our main goal was to ensure the diffusion of information regarding the interim and final results, as well as to make sure that the most recent scientific and technological developments in autonomy and robotics research were accessible to a wide range of new users from the minerals community, who can then exploit the technology into new products, applications, and services.
+An equally important goal was to promote the further development of the proposed new technology line, so that new technologies and services that could emerge beyond the immediate focus of the project.